coding-heresy/jormungandr/README.md

   the caller to use a separate `wait_for` function to enforce a timeout

+# Utility library

+## Random Number Generation

+To generate random integers over a range with a starting and ending value using a uniform distribution, instantiate an object of type `jmg::RandomInRange`, which is a class template parameterized on the (integral) return type whose constructor takes the starting and ending ranges, and then call its `get()` member function.
+Defined in **include/jmg/random.h**.

+**WARNING:** `jmg::RandomInRange` objects are not thread safe.

+**TODO** Add support for generating random floating point numbers.

+**TODO** Add support for random number distributions other than uniform?

 # Coding Standards

 A corollary to the philosophy of expecting that users will be familiar